whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Authorities may make the drawbacks of poverty arbitrarily more terrible, including putting poor people in prison, shaming the poor, forcing them to eat less nutritious food, or taking away their children when they struggle to provide safe, clean homes.

-Financial desperation leads to _coerced consent_, where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job in order to survive.
+Financial desperation leads to _coerced consent,_ where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job in order to survive.
 People will even beg for a job where they can serve a master because even if they are being exploited, at least they can survive.[xxx-odoc|ch10]

 In contrast, people of healthy nations have often been called lazy because they only work as hard as needed and no harder.
 Calling them lazy simultaneously shames them while tricking wage slaves into thinking that endless drudgery is virtuous.[xxx-canada lazy indian]<sup>,</sup>[xxx-australia lazy indian]